 “Extracurricular activities” include activities during school or outside of school, which are not counted toward a student's grade.
 Sports include Boys’ & Girls’ Basketball, Cross Country, Football, Track, Boys’ & Girls’ Volleyball, and Wrestling.
-Lyman Gilmore has Jazz Band, Dance, and Drama.
-Media opportunities include Gilmore News Network (GNN) & Media Club.
+Lyman Gilmore has Jazz Band, Dance, and Musical Theater.
+Media opportunities include Gilmore News Network (GNN).
 Gilmore has an active Student Council, Ski Trips, and 5 dances during the school year.
 Students may participate in Stamp Club, Leadership Club, Robotics, Yearbook Club, and Academic Tournaments.

 Extracurricular Activities Guidelines

 Extracurricular activities may have specific requirements for participation (to be provided when the student signs up for the activity).
 Eligibility requirements may include:

 Minimum 2.0 GPA with no U or N in citizenship (on most recent Progress Report or Report Card).

 No suspensions during the month prior to the activity.

 No F’s on most recent Progress Report or Report Card.

 Subsequent behavior referrals or poor grades may affect a coach’s decision on team membership and/or playing time.

 Field Trip Guidelines

 Information will be sent home at least 2 weeks prior to the event or trip.
 The information will include any additional behavior and/or academic requirements.
 Field trip requirements include: